top of page

 What are symptoms to look out for?

-• Sore throat, fever, cough, congestion, runny nose, muscle pain, headache - it varies.
-It's also common to be asymptomatic, lacking any symptoms.
+• Sore throat, fever, cough, congestion, runny nose, muscle pain, headache, gastrointestinal symptoms - it varies.
+It's also common to be asymptomatic (no symptoms at all).

 • Do not assume it's allergies, a cold, or the flu.
 If you feel off, mask up and take a test.